ddmcp/poc-onprem/openshift/README.md

 ## Notes

-- DAGs need to be mounted or copied into Airflow pods (currently using emptyDir)
-- Consider using a Git repository or ConfigMap for DAG files
 - The init container in airflow-api-server runs database migrations
 - Health checks are configured for critical services
 - Debug port (5679) is exposed for chat-docs-service for development purposes